How To Remove The Mushroomed Head From A Cold Chisel

 4. Efficiency: Removing the mushroomed head allows the chisel to regain its original shape and functionality.
 By removing the excess metal, the chisel becomes sharper and more effective in cutting or shaping materials.

-See also Best Chisel For Removing Tile
+See also Best Width Sds Chisel For Removing Plaster

 In conclusion, removing a mushroomed head from a cold chisel is crucial for safety, accuracy, durability, and efficiency reasons.
 It ensures the proper functioning of the chisel and reduces the risk of injuries or damage during use.